Resource tree omitted ... perspectives: - name: Get Diagram color: LimeGreen sequence: start: Users steps: - to: ns label: Get diagram - toAndBack: iloUsers label: Authenticate user - to: getIlograph label: Invoke - toAndBack: Ilographs label: Get metadata - toAndBack: Permissions label: Get permiss

 sequence indicates that this perspective shows a sequence. start defines the starting resource, and steps define the steps of the sequence.
 When rendered, this perspective might look like the above image.

-Each step must define to, toAndBack, toAsync, or restartAt.
+Each step must define to, toAndBack, toAsync, restartAt, or subSequence.
 Each behaves slightly differently.

 to - The most common case; when defining a step with to, the sequence control flow moves to the specified resource.